chatmail/.github/profile/README.md

-# Chatmail community repositories
+# Chatmail: modern e-mail server infrastructure and core Rust libraries

-Chatmail infrastructure code for server setup and client-side e-mail protocols and implementations.
+Chatmail infrastructure for automated server setup and Rust core e-mail libraries and protocols for use from apps and bots.

 ## Server templates and setups